 Learning to surf is easy and cheap in Nias.
 The Lagundri Beach river mouth has a perfect small wave where you can quickly learn the basics of surfing in safety.
 Lagundri has a board hire and instructor boards are “Soft Tops” especially for learning on.
 The Lagundri Beach river mouth can also offer a cracking right-hand beach-break if Main Break is big.
 This keeps intermediate surfers happy when the “point” is firing and too big.

-With the right direction in the swell and favourable winds, our guides can arrange a car and take you to Rockstars right for a session.
+With the right direction in the swell and favourable winds, our guides can arrange a car or motor scooter rental to take you to Rockstars right for a session.
 A 45-min drive along the east coast will get you there.
 An easy paddle out through the bay to a mechanical righthander that will throw you a few barrels and have you grinning from ear to hear.

 - Secret Beach (1/2-day Car /motorbike river crossing beach walk)